jalbiero/vo2max-tracker/README.md

 - Export your activities (only values defined in class FitData are exported)
   - Support for CVS files (easily read by Excel or any other spreedsheet)
   - Support for JSON files
+- Cache of parsing results to improve execution speed

 ## Requirements